 - Minimize the tax impact of the 10-year rule for inherited tax-deferred funds.
 The 10-year Rule requires that beneficiaries receiving Traditional IRAs and 401(k)s, withdraw all funds within a 10 year period, which can have significant tax implications.

-- Take advantage of the step-up in basis rule, which raises the cost basis for inheritors to the market value of investments on the date of the previous owner's death, reducing future capital gains taxes.
+- Take advantage of the step-up in basis rule, which raises the cost basis for inheritors to the market value of investments on the date of the previous owner's death, reducing capital gains taxes.

-Additionally, Cash & Equivalents accounts are withdrawn from last to preserve liquidity, ensuring immediate access to funds for unforeseen expenses or emergencies without incurring penalties or tax consequences.
+Finally, Cash & Equivalents accounts are withdrawn from last to preserve liquidity, ensuring immediate access to funds for unforeseen expenses or emergencies without incurring penalties or tax consequences.